Denver Metro Area, Colorado

 |Project Delivery / Contract Method||

-Design-build-finance-operate-maintain Availability Payment Concession (34 years)
+Design-build-finance-maintain Availability Payment Concession (34 years)

 Denver Transit Partners